 • Mobile broadband service providers

-Now it can be tricky to get set up with a fixed line Internet connection if a) you’re in the process of moving, and b) you haven’t yet set up a bank account or arranged for a fixed line.
-However , you need to do this as fast as possible because Mobile Broadband rates can be expensive in London.
-You’ve also got a choice between an ADSL, fibre optic or cable line into your home depending on the ISP you decide on.
+Now it can be tricky to get set up with a fixed-line Internet connection if a) you’re in the process of moving and b) you haven’t yet set up a bank account or arrange for a fixed-line.
+However, you need to do this as fast as possible because Mobile Broadband rates can be expensive in London.
+You’ve also got a choice between an ADSL, fiber optic, or cable line into your home, depending on the ISP you decide on.

-From the Wikipedia articles, I narrowed my search down to 6 ISPs that service the Greater London area, have good reviews online and are able to get me connected in the shortest time possible.
-I also visited a website called Broadband Genie which gave me excellent comparative figures and covered topics such as home lines, mobile connection, contracts, cable/satellite TV packages and had reviews on most products.
+From the Wikipedia articles, I narrowed my search down to 6 ISPs that service the Greater London area, have good reviews online, and can get me connected in the shortest time possible.
+I also visited a website called Broadband Genie, which gave me excellent comparative figures covering topics such as home lines, mobile connection, contracts, and cable/satellite TV packages, and had reviews on most products.
 The only problem with the site is that you’ll have to know your postcode to get comparisons, and if you haven’t moved to London or found a rental yet, this is impossible.
-I also like the website ISPreview – great for comparative shopping .
+I also like the website ISPreview, which is great for comparative shopping.

-2. TalkTalk – I like their SimplyBroadband package – no frills no fuss and relatively generous mobile data packages.
-You’ll definietly have to have a UK bank account sorted first to get set up with these guys.
+2. TalkTalk – I like their SimplyBroadband package – no frills, no fuss, and relatively generous mobile data packages.
+You’ll definitely have to have a UK bank account sorted first to get set up with these guys.

 3. Sky Broadband – Perfect if you want to set up a good satellite TV package as well.
 They also have reasonable international phone prices and numerous Sky WiFi hotspots across the UK.